choROPeNt/wind_10MW/scripts/README.md

 ## LoadDATA2Abaqus.py
-The script would automatically input these loads on the DTU 10 MW ABAQUS model
+This script would automatically input these loads on the DTU 10 MW ABAQUS model
 1. Aerodynamic loads
 2. Rotational loads
 3. Gravitational loads